parkerbxyz/guru-to-github/README.md

 ### Syncing more than one Guru Collection

-You can sync more than one Collection using a matrix strategy:
+You can sync more than one Collection by providing a comma-separated list of Collection IDs to the `guru-collection-ids` input.

 ```yaml
 name: Guru to GitHub